darvdev/biometric-attendance/README.md

+# Biometric Attendance System
-# Biometric Attendance using Arduino Uno and Visual C# Application
+# Using Arduino Uno and Visual C# Application